 |Access||Parking, Suitable for people with restricted mobility, Not suitable for wheelchair users|

 The cottage is laid out in a studio-style with open rafters, natural stone walls and stained glass windows.

 The entrance goes into the kitchen/dining room which is well equipped for the enthusiastic or casual cook with a gas hob/electric grill and oven.
 The fridge has an ice box for a small amount of frozen food and there is a wood burning stove and a pulley clothes airer.

 Stepping through the archway, in a very thick stone wall, is the rest of the cottage.
 We have tried to think of everything you might need for relaxation or poor weather days.
 There are plenty of books, games, films and CDs to enjoy.
 The comfortable double bed has a cosy, king-size quilt and a choice of feather or synthetic pillows.

-The separate shower-room has recently been updated and has constant hot water and a heated towel radiator with plenty of towels.
+The separate shower-room has constant hot water and a heated towel radiator with plenty of towels.

 There are private gardens with a south-facing courtyard garden and garden furniture overlooking a wild and secluded meadow.
 Another area outside the front door catches the evening sun and has a table and chairs - perfect for that early evening drink.

 Access is along a rough stone track and over a shallow ford, all drivable in an ordinary car.
 The cottage is 400m from the nearest public lane.

 There is private parking close to the cottage.